osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ### Enable plugin

 The Audio/video notes plugin is required for all the process of working with the audio/video notes: from creating them to viewing in My Places, and showing on the map.
-All existing audio-video notes will be hidden from the map and in My Places, if the plugin becomes disabled.
+All existing audio-video notes will be hidden from the map and from My Places, if the plugin becomes disabled.

-To enable the plugin, tap the triple dots beside the Audio/video notes option in the list of plugins and select **Enable**, as follows:
+To enable the plugin, tap the triple dots beside the enabled Audio/video notes option in the list of plugins and select **Enable**, as follows:

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugins_menu_group: %} → {% data variables.android-values.audionotes_plugin_name %}